Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 Since the number of distinct users named Bob, Mary, and Tom is too small, these names won't appear in the final result.
 In contrast, there is a sufficient number of Alices and Johns, so the result will contain the corresponding rows.

-In place of the discarded rows, the `*` rows will be included in the result.
-All columns of these rows will have the value of `*`.
-So in this example, the distribution of rows after filtering would be as follows:
+`*` rows are included in the result in place of rows that are discarded due to anonymization.
+In this example the distribution of rows after filtering would be:

 Name   | Number of returned rows
 ------ | ------------------------